Skip advert

 Advertisement - Article continues below

-With 183bhp, SkyActiv-X gives the Mazda3 the power it deserves but it's also quite expensive.
+The Mazda3 handles so well that it actually exposed the old 2.0-litre engine for how sluggish it was – happily there’s also the 2.0-litre SkyActiv-X engine with 183bhp, which gives the Mazda3 the power it deserves but is also quite expensive.
 Unlike any engine before it, the SkyActiv-X is a petrol that uses fuel in a similar way to a diesel engine, with a very high compression ratio.
-It's also supercharged but Mazda has tuned the engine to feel as much like a normally aspirated engine as possible.
+It's also supercharged but Mazda has tuned the engine to feel as much like a naturally-aspirated engine as possible.
 There isn't a surge of power as the engine gets going but progress builds smoothly all the way up to 6,500rpm.

 Acceleration from 0-62mph takes a respectable 8.2 seconds and we suspect the Mazda3 would feel even quicker with this engine if it was geared for performance rather than economy.
 The sixth gear in the manual gearbox feels as if it’s intended purely for motorway cruising.
 We've also tried the four-wheel-drive version of the Mazda3 SkyActiv-X but we felt it was unnecessary for most UK drivers, and Mazda must have agreed as it’s no longer available.
 The extra weight makes the car slightly slower, and the front-wheel-drive car feels more agile.